jremillard/llm-batch-editor/llmbatchedit.md

 **Purpose:** Define default settings that apply to all commands unless explicitly overridden.
 This promotes consistency and reduces redundancy in the configuration.

-- **`defaults.model`** Specifies the default LLM to use for commands that do not explicitly define a `model`.
+- **`defaults.model`**: Specifies the default LLM to use for commands that do not explicitly define a `model`.
 This setting ensures that all commands have a consistent LLM unless overridden individually.

-- **`defaults.prompt_model`** Specifies the default LLM to use for pre-editing instructions before they are resolved and sent to the main `model`.
+- **`defaults.prompt_model`**: Specifies the default LLM to use for pre-editing instructions before they are resolved and sent to the main `model`.

 ```toml
 [target]